WCIND: 'The DOT for the water'

 In his first year as executive director, he said, about $1 million was awarded to Lee County.
 Three projects in the Venice area scheduled for later this year will be paid for by an additional $4 million award.

-There’s a contract for dredging the Venice Inlet, and he hopes to hire the same contractor to do some dredging at the same time in Lyons Bay, with the sand being deposited in the “sand trap” by Snake Island.
+There’s a contract for dredging the Venice Inlet, and he hopes to hire the same contractor to do some dredging at the same time in Lyons Bay, with the sand being deposited in the “sand trap” by Snake Island, which lies just east of the two jetties that protect the inlet.

 “Clustering” contracts like that means “they make money and we save money, so it’s a win-win,” McBride said.
 “We spend the public money we receive very wisely.”